direct costs are just the tip

 • How much does your company spend in fines, legal fees and deductibles over the last 3 to 5 years?
 That’s money and resources that could be utilized elsewhere.

 I think you get where we are going.
 Once you can demonstrate to management what your cost over runs are you will have their attention.
 Their next question SHOULD be, what do you suggest?
-If it’s not your probably at the wrong company as they are chasing the wrong rabbit which is usually top line growth at the expense of healthy profit.
-If you need help dollarizing your challenge contact a Risk Advisor.
-We make the business case for safety to corporate boards and C suite everyday.
-We are happy to help with this challenge at no cost to you.
-You can also download our free E – Book THE SECRETS TO LOWERING YOUR WORKERS COMPENSATION COSTS.
+If it’s not you’re probably at the wrong company as they are chasing the wrong rabbit, which is usually top line growth at the expense of healthy profit.
+If you need help dollarizing your challenge, contact a Risk Advisor at our number 914-357-8444, or visit our website at the link found here.
+We make the business case for safety to corporate boards and C suite everyday, and we are happy to help with this challenge at no cost to you.

 SAFETY COMMITTEE APPROVED!
 NOW WHAT? :